What are Interaction Effects?

 Example of an Interaction Effect with Continuous Independent Variables

 For our next example, we’ll assess continuous independent variables in a regression model for a manufacturing process.
 The independent variables (processing time, temperature, and pressure) affect the dependent variable (product strength).
 Here’s the CSV data file if you want to try it yourself: Interactions_Continuous.
+To learn how to recreate the continuous interaction plot using Excel, download this Excel file: Continuous Interaction Excel.

 In the graph above, the variables are continuous rather than categorical.
 To produce the plot, the statistical software chooses a high value and a low value for pressure and enters them into the equation along with the range of values for temperature.